 Second, the trading software offers 3 order execution modes (Instant, Market, Request) and 4 pending order types (Buy Limit, Buy Stop, Sell Limit, Sell Stop).

-For automated trading, the platform grants access to MQL4 environment for development and testing of Expert Advisors (EAs).
-MT4 offers single thread EA tester, optimization plus it features position hedging.
+For automated trading, the platform grants access to MQL4 environment for the development and testing of Expert Advisors (EAs).
+MT4 offers a single thread EA tester, optimization plus it features position hedging.
 To run your algorithms, the online broker grants access to a reliable VPS hosting service, which can be completely free for clients given they meet certain trading volume criteria.